landys/online-doc/README.md

 # OnlineDoc

 It's a web application similar as Google Doc but much simpler.
-It's a course project (Grid) done in Nov 2007 mainly in Java.
+It's a course project (Grid Course) mainly in Java done by 2 guys in Nov 2007 when we were first-year graduate.

+The main technology it used were GT4 (Globus Toolkit 4) and J2EE.
+The database was MySql, and the IDE we used was Eclipse.

 ## Snapshots
 ![Login Page][img_login]